syncfusion-content/maui-docs/MAUI/PDF-Viewer/Shapes.md

 CircleAnnotation CreateCircleAnnoation()
 {
     int pageNumber = 1;
-    //Define the bounds for circle in the PDF coordinates.
+    // Define the bounds for circle in the PDF coordinates.
     RectF circleBounds = new RectF(10, 10, 100, 100);

-    //Create a circle annotation.
+    // Create a circle annotation.
     CircleAnnotation annotation = new CircleAnnotation(circleBounds, pageNumber);

-    //Set the appearance for the circle annotation. annotation.Color = Colors.Red; // set the stroke color annotation.FillColor = Colors.Green; // set the inner fill color.
+    // Set the appearance for the circle annotation. annotation.Color = Colors.Red; // set the stroke color
+    annotation.FillColor = Colors.Green; // set the inner fill color.
     annotation.BorderWidth = 2; // set the stroke thickness.